-There was an increase in the investment income for the year 2023 from -S\$19.7 million to S\$27 million primarily due to increase in interest rates resulting in higher interest income from Fixed deposits and fair value gain of investments.
+There was a notable increase in the investment income for the year 2024 from S\$27.0 million to S\$48.0 million primarily due to stability in interest rates resulting in higher interest income from Fixed deposits and fixed income securities compared to 2023.
+The improvement in capital markets also led to gains from mark to market valuation, resulting in increase in total investment income in 2024.